 We used two ballot-generating distributions: "unbiased" and "biased".
 The unbiased distribution simply sets each bit on each ballot to 0 or 1 with equal probability, like flipping an unbiased coin.
-The biased distribution generates for each candidate two approval probabilities, π_1 and π_2 , between 0 and 1 with uniform randomness.
+The biased distribution generates for each candidate two approval probabilities, π_1 and π_2 , between 0 and 1 uniformly at random.
 The ballots are then divided into three groups.
 40% of the ballots are generated according to the π_1 values; that is, each ballot approves each candidate with probability equal to its π_1 value.
 Another 40% of the ballots are generated according to the π_2 values, and the remaining 20% are generated as in the unbiased distribution.

-We ran 5000 simulated elections in each of seven different configurations, varying n, m, k and the ballot-generating distribution.
-In the tables of results below, the last column gives the results of running the heuristics 5000 times each on the ballots from the 2003 Game Theory Society council election.
+We ran 5000 simulated elections for seven different configurations, varying n, m, k and the ballot distribution.
+In the tables of the results (next page), the last column gives the results of running the heuristics 5000 times each on the data from the 2003 Game Theory Society council election.

-Table 1 gives the highest realized approximation ratio (maxscore found divided by optimal maxscore) found over all 5000 elections for each heuristic, our 3-approximation (with ballot and flipped bits chosen at random), the minisum set (for comparison), and a maximax set.
-A maximax set is a set of size k that has the highest possible maxscore; it can be found by choosing a ballot with Hamming weight nearest to n - k and performing a (n - k)-completion on it.
+Table 1 gives the highest realized approximation ratio (maxscore found divided by optimal maxscore) found over all 5000 elections for each heuristic, our 3-approximation (the dictatorial one, with ballot and flipped bits chosen at random), the minisum set (for comparison), and a maximax set.
+A maximax set is a set of size k that has the highest possible maxscore; it can be found by choosing a ballot with Hamming weight nearest to n - k, performing a (n - k)-completion on it and then flipping its bits.

 It can be seen that our 3-approximation in practice performs appreciably better than its guarantee-its ratio was less than 2 for every simulated election.
-(We were able to find instances of ratio-3 performance for smaller values of n, e.g., 6.)
-As Table 1 shows, the heuristics reliably find solutions with ratios well below 2, but the average ratios found, given in Table 2, show that the average performance of the heuristics is more impressive still.
+As Table 1 shows, the heuristics reliably find solutions with ratios well below 2 and the average ratios found, given in Table 2, show that the performance of the heuristics is even more impressive.